 As earlier mentioned, there are several types of benchtop jointers.
 Although they all perform the same function, some of them are better suited for specific applications.

-• Benchtop – It works best by leveling or straightening out the edges of boards and faces of others which are narrow.
-They can only accommodate wood that are no more than six inches wide.
+• Benchtop – It works best by leveling or straightening out the edges of boards and faces of others that are narrow.
+They can only accommodate wood that is no more than six inches wide.

 • Long Bed – This tool, in particular, is longer than the benchtop model.
 It can accommodate projects with boards of between 6 and 12 inches.
 A good example of this tool is the JET 708457DXK JJ-6CSDX 6-Inch jointer.